1098-E Tax Form

 Student Loan Servicer

-Your student loan servicer (who you make payments to) will provide a copy of your 1098-E if the interest you paid in 2014 exceeded $600.
+Your student loan servicer (who you make payments to) will provide a copy of your 1098-E if the interest you paid in 2015 met or exceeded $600.

-Your servicer may send you your 1098-E via U.S. Postal Service or electronically.
+Your servicer may send you your 1098-E electronically or via U.S. Postal Service.

 If you are unsure who your loan servicer is, visit www.nslds.ed.gov or call the Federal Student Aid Information Center at 1-800-4-FED-AID (1-800-433-3243; TTY 1-800-730-8913).